FR4 Trace Width Calculator

 CalculatorCalculate microstrip and stripline impedance

-Rogers Impedance Calculator
+Controlled Impedance Stackup Calculator Guide

-Flex PCB Calculator
+Aluminum PCB Trace Width Calculator

-Automotive PCB Calculator
+Heavy Copper PCB Trace Calculator